ild-thl/wisyki-api/README.md

 The WISYKI-API is a tool developed as part of the [WISY@KI project](https://www.wisyki.de/) that provides capabilities to predict ESCO, GRETA, and DKZ Skills based on given course descriptions or learning outcomes.
 It also has the ability to predict competency levels.

-The application uses two fine-tuned models:
+The application leverages two fine-tuned models:

-1. [Instructor SkillFit](https://huggingface.co/pascalhuerten/instructor-skillfit): A fine-tuning of teh embedding model [hkunlp/instructor-base](https://huggingface.co/hkunlp/instructor-base) used for retrieving relevant skills from the vector database.
+1. [Instructor SkillFit](https://huggingface.co/pascalhuerten/instructor-skillfit): A derivative of the embedding model [hkunlp/instructor-base](https://huggingface.co/hkunlp/instructor-base), this model is instrumental in extracting pertinent skills from the vector database.

-2. [BGE Reranker SkillFit](https://huggingface.co/pascalhuerten/bge_reranker_skillfit): A fine-tuning of the cross-encoder model [BAAI/bge-reranker-base](https://huggingface.co/BAAI/bge-reranker-base) used for reranking/validating skill predictions.
+2. [BGE Reranker SkillFit](https://huggingface.co/pascalhuerten/bge_reranker_skillfit): This model, a fine-tuned version of the cross-encoder model [BAAI/bge-reranker-base](https://huggingface.co/BAAI/bge-reranker-base), is employed for the validation and reranking of skill predictions.

+The fine-tuning of these models was executed using a diverse set of training data.
+This data, which includes learning outcomes along with positive and negative labels representing ESCO and GRETA skills, was sourced from the INVITE projects GRETA, MYEdULife, and WISY@KI.
+Additionally, synthetic data, generated through the LLM validation model (mistral-medium) available in this API, was incorporated into the training process to enhance diversity, especially considering the scarcity of human-validated training data.

 In addition to the above models, the WISYKI-API also uses other models via their APIs for learning outcome extraction and LLM validation.
 Depending on the request, the following models are used: